Thanking the guest post host

 Hey @HeidiABender, thanks for having me on your blog today! [insert link to post]

 I am honored to be posting on @HeidiABender site!
-Read this post about [insert subject] here [insert link to post]
+Read this post about [insert subject] here [insert a link to post]

 Have you guest posted before?
 How did the host react when you thanked them?